 Earlier that day, Mum received a taste of the persecution that was to loom over the next few years.
 Mary left a handwritten letter in the mailbox.
 It was signed with a love heart.

-‘You + Tom are child abusers of the very worst kind,’ Mary Israel wrote.
+‘You + Tom are child abusers of the very worst kind,’ Mary Shelley wrote.
 ‘You effectively are a LESBIAN, grossly ugly, lazy, game-playing, deceitful, a LIAR, greedy + really depraved.
 Jealous, envious, bitter + twisted, how could you ever make love, there is no love in your hardened heart, no love in your horrible house, no love in your children’s lives except what we send continuously.’

 The letter finished on a foreboding note.
 ‘The GOD of Israel who Michael and I serve is about to set you some overdue limits… Take another look at what GOD allowed in the depraved city of New York on September 11th 2001.
 GOD causes or allows everything.
 You have been WARNED.
-Faithfully, Mary Israel.’
+Faithfully, Mary Shelley.’

 ON SATURDAY MORNING, John snuck home to feed the pets and get the mail.
 He sniffed the sweet smell of mildew mixed with petrol fumes.
 The suburb was abuzz.
 Mowers exploded from front yards.
 Teenagers went lapping in their parent’s cars.
 Engines backfired to a cacophony of birdcalls and dog barks.

 Mum told John not to hang around.

 ‘I’ll be sweet,’ he said.
 ‘What are they gonna do to me?’

 The bravery was simulated.
 His biological parents scared the shit out of him, especially Michael Shelley.
 The skinny prophet inspired deep breaths and sweaty palms at midnight, but John didn’t believe a nightmare could materialise in real life.